raghudevan/learn-webapp/README.md

 * This software/tool will help us host our apps.
 [NodeJS](https://github.com/raghudevan/learn-webapp/blob/master/docs/node/Installation.md) is basically a javascript runtime that can run outside a browser!

 ## Official styling partner - Bootstrap
-* Again - simple, easy to use!
+* Again - simple, easy to use for styling otherwise bland html pages!
 Go [here](http://getbootstrap.com/css) for the style guide

 > You do not have to do anything for the installation of Bootstrap, i've already included it in this repository

 # Getting started
+* Once you've taken care of the required installations, you're ready to start building an app!

 1. Clone this repository